rzieber/Turkiye_Intercomparison/README.md

 ### Outliers
 Outlier analysis products and procedures can be found in  'scripts/outliers/'.

-### Dev
+### Statistics
-Programming utilities can be found in  'resources/'.
+Error analysis calculations can be found in  'scripts/error/'.

 # Install
 ### Dependencies